franck-gaspoz/MovieDbAssistant/README.md

 ### ![icon](./assets/multimedia-small.png) Windows system tray

 Available on `Windows 10.0.22621.0` and more.
-This application runs as an tray icon.
+This application runs as a tray icon.

 :arrow_right: run `MovieDbAssistant.exe`